minivision-ai/photo2cartoon-paddle/README_EN.md

 The results of CycleGAN, a classic unpaired image translation method, often have obvious artifacts and are unstable.
 Recently, Kim et al. propose a novel normalization function (AdaLIN) and an attention module in paper "U-GAT-IT" and achieve exquisite selfie2anime results.

 Different from the exaggerated anime style, our cartoon style is more realistic and contains unequivocal ID information.
-To this end, we add a Face ID Loss (cosine distance of ID features between input image and cartoon image) to reach identity invariance.
+In [photo2cartoon](https://github.com/minivision-ai/photo2cartoon), we add a Face ID Loss (cosine distance of ID features between input image and cartoon image) to reach identity invariance.
+(Face ID Loss is not added in this repo, please refer to photo2cartoon)

 We propose a Soft Adaptive Layer-Instance Normalization (Soft-AdaLIN) method which fuses the statistics of encoding features and decoding features in de-standardization.